ocamllabs/icfp2016-blog/ML/extracting-from-f-to-c-a-pro.md

 ---
-title: Extracting from F* to C: a progress report
+title: Extracting from F-star to C: a progress report
 author: avsm (Anil Madhavapeddy)
 abstract: Thursday 22nd 1100-1125 AM (ML 2016)
 ---

-Protzenko is going to talk about [F*](https://www.fstar-lang.org) to C compiltion.
+Protzenko is going to talk about [F-star](https://www.fstar-lang.org) to C compiltion.

 Related work:
 * Bedrock was the deep embedding of C into Coq.
 You can prove functional correctness (and memory safety) using nice DSL.